helsinova/ehwe/src/doc/manpage.md

 quite long and no good/sane assumptions are made.

-You may want to use the `-y` option prior using this option on a system (or device-driver) which is known to be good.
+You may want to use the `-y` option prior using this option on a system (or adapter-driver) which is known to be good.

 #### -t DEV:STR, --termio DEV:STR

-Specifies termios settings to be *"appended"* on already existing termios settings for (a) device-driver(s).
+Specifies termios settings to be *"appended"* on already existing termios settings for (a) adapter-driver(s).
 This option is similar to the `-T` option, except that already existing termios flags which are not mentioned are left untouched.